Fix Can't Read From the Source File or Disk on Windows

 What if chkdsk finds errors but can’t fix them?

 Errors that CHKDSK can’t fix usually indicate physical drive failure rather than logical corruption.
-Back up every file you can access immediately.
-Use data recovery software to retrieve files from sectors CHKDSK marked as bad.
-Replace the drive before it fails completely — a drive with unfixable CHKDSK errors typically has months, not years, of remaining life.
+Back up files you can still access immediately, then replace the drive before it fails completely.

 Should I use the same drive after fixing this error?

-It depends.
-If CHKDSK found and fixed logical errors with no bad sectors, the drive is probably fine.
-If CHKDSK found bad sectors (reported in the scan results as “bad clusters” or “unreadable sectors”), the drive is degrading physically.
-Monitor it with a SMART tool and plan to replace it within the next 3 to 6 months.
+It depends on what CHKDSK reported.
+If CHKDSK fixed only logical errors and zero bad sectors appeared, the drive is probably fine.
+If CHKDSK found bad sectors (reported as “bad clusters” or “unreadable sectors”), the drive is degrading physically and won’t recover, so monitor it with a SMART tool like CrystalDiskInfo and plan to replace it within 3 to 6 months.
+Until then, copy critical data off the drive weekly so you don’t lose anything new.